-A collection of the Navy-related graphics I have collected over the years.
+A collection of the Navy-related material I have collected over the years.
 This serves both as an ever-growing collection of information as well as historical documentation.

 Vessels of the RCN